 SSIS packages running on Linux can connect to Microsoft SQL Server running on Windows on-premises or in the cloud, on Linux, or in Docker.
-They can also connect to Azure SQL Database, Azure SQL Data Warehouse, ODBC data sources, flat files, and other data sources including ADO.NET sources, XML files, and OData services.
+They can also connect to Azure SQL Database, Azure Synapse Analytics, ODBC data sources, flat files, and other data sources including ADO.NET sources, XML files, and OData services.

 For more info about the capabilities of SSIS, see SQL Server Integration Services.

 To run SSIS packages on a Linux computer, first you have to install SQL Server Integration Services.
 SSIS is not included in the installation of SQL Server for Linux computers.
 For installation instructions, see Install SQL Server Integration Services.

 You also have to have a Windows computer to create and maintain packages.
 The SSIS design and management tools are Windows applications that are not currently available for Linux computers.

 To run an SSIS package on a Linux computer, do the following things:

 - Copy the SSIS package to the Linux computer.